 This memorandum summarizes engineering evaluations supporting design refinements of dredge prisms and scour aprons in Sediment Management Area 2 (SMA-2) for the Port Gamble Bay Cleanup Project (Project).
 The engineering evaluations discussed herein include geotechnical assessment of slope stability, as well as contingency measures that will be used in the event that additional wood waste is encountered after the planned dredge cut elevations are reached.
-The design revisions presented in this memorandum reflect feedback from and discussions with the Washington Department of Ecology (Ecology) on the various options for revising the dredge design in this area.
+The design revisions presented in this memorandum reflect feedback from and discussions with the Washington Department of Ecology (Ecology) on the various options for revising the dredge design in this area, and incorporate final revisions based on comments provided by Ecology on our October 3, 2016 memorandum.